Jump to content

 SMM 2016 OSV Design Optimization Challenge

+The world’s leading maritime trade fair SMM 2016 is currently taking place in Hamburg, Germany.
+This year, we decided to go there, and run a competition for the optimization of a ship hull design.
 We have picked a demo offshore supply vessel (OSV) geometry, where SMM attendees can change the hull design manually by a selected set of parameters, calculate hydrostatic values for this new design and run a CFD simulation.
 The CFD computation returns a characteristic performance value (the drag force in longitudinal direction) which needs to be minimized.
 In addition, some constraints need to be fulfilled, such as the minimum displacement.
-The “designer” of the best ship hull finally wins the challenge and a nice price.
+The designer” of the best ship hull finally wins the challenge and a nice price.
+Here is a short video that demonstrates it:

 A Short Walk-Through

 We have set up a web-based application that can be run in a browser on an iPad, while both the geometry regeneration in CAESES® and the CFD analysis run on a remote machine.
+In the first step, the participant enters a name for the design candidate:

 Browser interface: Start a new design candidate and enter a name